edmundhung/conform/docs/api/react/future/useIntent.md

 - **options.name**: Name of the array field.
 - **options.index** (optional): Position to insert at.
 If omitted, appends to the end.
 - **options.defaultValue** (optional): Default value for the new item.
+- **options.from** (optional): Name of a field to read the value from.
+When specified, the value is read from this field, validated, and if valid, inserted into the array while the source field is cleared.
+If validation fails, the insert is cancelled and the error is shown on the source field.
+Requires the error to be available synchronously.
+- **options.onInvalid** (optional): What to do when the insert causes a validation error on the array (e.g., exceeding max items).
+Currently only supports `'revert'` to cancel the insert.
+Requires the error to be available synchronously.

 ### `remove(options): void`